-Our spacious building has two base rooms, Penguins and Squirrels, which are both well equipped with plenty of room for varied and stimulating learning experiences.
-Our Penguins room is for pre-school children and our Squirrels room is for 2 year olds and younger 3 year olds.
-During 'free-play' all the children join together across the indoor and outdoor areas for shared experiences.
-This allows us to be able to meet the varied needs of the different age groups during focussed time in the base rooms, whilst ensuring that the children benefit from coming together regularly as a whole community.
-The setting has a large outdoor play area providing fun and challenging teaching and learning opportunities to include a "mud kitchen", outdoor creative arts area, "loose parts" to promote problem solving and construction on a grand scale, and physical play equipment.
-We are continuously improving our indoor and outdoor learning environments - we have recently developed a Nature Area in the school grounds, and a gardening area within our outdoor play area.
+Our spacious building has two base rooms which are both well equipped with plenty of room for varied and stimulating learning experiences.
+Our Pre-school Room (known as 'Penguins') is for children in their final year at playgroup before they move onto school, and our Starter Room (known as 'Squirrels') is for our 2 years old and younger 3 year old children.
+Several times during the day, the children all come together as a larger group in our spacious garden area.
+This allows us to be able to meet the varied needs of the different age groups during focused time in the base rooms, whilst ensuring that the children benefit from coming together regularly as a whole community.

 All of our staff are qualified and experienced practitioners with relevant and current child protection and paediatric first aid training.